Robonauts-Everybot/FTC-Everybot-Docs/docs/fundamentals/tools-and-machinery/cutting-materials.md

 ### General Machine Safety Tips

-- Always use proper PPE (personal protective equipment) when operating machines, PPE includes:
+- Always use proper PPE (Personal Protective Equipment) when operating machines.
+PPE includes:
   - Safety glasses for eye protection (should be worn during any shop procedure)
   - Hearing protection in the form of ear plugs or safety ear muffs
   - Hair ties if you have long hair